What is Norovirus?

-Foods commonly involved in outbreaks
+Foods commonly involved in outbreaks include:

-- leafy greens (such as lettuce)
+- leafy greens (such as lettuce, spinach)

 - fresh fruits

 - shellfish (such as oysters)

-But, any food served raw or handled after being cooked can get contaminated.
+However, any food served raw or handled after being cooked can get contaminated.

 - throwing up

 - stomach pain

 - body aches

-Symptoms of dehydration
+Symptoms of dehydration:

 - decrease in urination

-• dry mouth and throat
+- dry mouth and throat

 - feeling dizzy when standing up

 *Children who are dehydrated may cry with few or no tears and be unusually sleepy or fussy.

 - If you have norovirus illness, you should drink plenty of liquids to replace fluid lost from throwing up and diarrhea.
 This will help prevent dehydration.

-Dehydration can lead to serious problems.
-Severe dehydration may require hospitalization for treatment with fluids given through your vein (intravenous or IV fluids).
-If you think you or someone you are caring for is severely dehydrated, call the doctor.
+- Severe dehydration may require hospitalization for treatment with fluids given through your veins (intravenous or IV fluids).
+If you or someone you are caring for is severely dehydrated, call the doctor.

-Sports drinks and other drinks without caffeine or alcohol can help with mild dehydration.
+- Sports drinks and other drinks without caffeine or alcohol can help with mild dehydration.
 But, these drinks may not replace important nutrients and minerals.